-OCBC’s Latino Educational Attainment Initiative (LEA) program was developed to educate Orange County’s immigrant parents (Latino, Korean and Vietnamese) on the skills needed to navigate California’s school system.
+OCBC’s Latino Educational Attainment Initiative (LEA) program educates Orange County’s immigrant parents (Latino, Korean and Vietnamese) on the skills needed to navigate California’s school system.
 This is done through the “10 Education Commandments” and “Development Assets” workbooks, taught by LEA trainers within the community.
-The program empowers parents to become the best advocates for their children’s education and future.
-For the last 12 years, the LEA Initiative has worked to unify communities, students and parents to produce a highly skilled workforce for Orange County.
+The program empowers parents to be the best advocates for their children’s education and future.
+For the last 12 years, the LEA Initiative has unified communities, students and parents to produce a highly skilled workforce for Orange County.

 - Are you a parent already participating in LEA?
 Please download the parent survey in English or Spanish.